univention/intercom-service/intercom-variants-eval/eval_english.md

 * Credential Storage (Vault, ... for saving credentials for Keycloak, Synapse, ...)
 * BFF?
 Mobile?
 * Dev Process?
 Blue/Green, Canary, ... ?
+* What about Vendor Lock-in?
+If we build the ics as a plugin for an API-Gateway, it might prove difficult to switch to an alternative API Gateway implementation later.

 ## 2. Phoenix Requirements (Product Vision und -goals)
 The Cross-Service Communication should be transparant for the Apps.
 Credentials must not be stored